nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 - At least one of the optional fields must be provided for the command to be valid.
 - Fields that are not specified will preserve their existing values.
+- A task is uniquely identified by the combination of its `TITLE` and `NOTE`.
+These fields are case sensitive.
 - You may edit the task to have multiple tags by specifying the `t/` prefix multiple times.
 - If you specify at least one tag with this command, all old tags will be replaced.
   - If you wish to add to the existing tags of the task, use the [`addTagTask` command](#32-adding-tags-to-a-task-addtagtask) instead.